Leonhard Frank: Works

 Frank had become a writer after working as a commercial artist.
-After he fled to Switzerland in 1914, he blossomed as a writer.
-It was in Switzerland that he wrote and published his first work The Robber Band.
-The book told the story of a group of rebellious young boys who harbor ambitions of dismantling their exploitative society and replacing it with an ideal one.
+His first novel, The Robber Band, published in 1914, was an immediate success.
+The book tells the story of a group of rebellious young boys who harbour ambitions of dismantling their exploitative society and replacing it with an ideal one.
 But, as it often happens, the belligerent youth turn into docile adults, the good citizens of an unquestioning society.
 The story, like so many of his writings, presents the humorous facet of the middle class in a realistic manner.
 He published other books during his exile in Switzerland like The Cause of the Crime (1915), a scathing criticism of repressive educational systems, and Man Is Good (1917), a revolutionary denunciation of war.

 Frank was a staunch believer in socialism.
 He regarded the overthrow of capitalism as paramount to the establishment of socialism.
 This desire was reflected in his novels A Middle-Class Man (1924) and in The Singers (1927).
 It was also during this period of semi-autobiographical writings that Frank produced what is regarded as his best work, the novel Carl and Anna (1926).
 The novel was a realistic masterpiece in which a soldier seduces his comrade's wife.

 Success came with a price for Frank.
 His revolutionary writings did not go down well with the Nazis, who banned his books in 1933 and burned them.
 He did not get published in Germany again until in 1952, when his autobiographical novel Heart on the Left came out.